We are looking for passionate people to become SMART Trustees

 How to apply to be a trustee

 Download and read the information pack and complete the application form.
 Send your completed application by email to the CEO, Anita McCallum (details included in the information pack).

-You should submit a completed application form and up to date CV (no more than 3 pages) no later than 9am 30th November 2019.
+You should submit a completed application form and up to date CV (no more than 3 pages).